iCodeIN/quickest-quail-java/README.md

 The program was tested on roughly 2000 movie filenames.
 It correctly classified 93.7% of them.
 Some of these included foreign (e.g. Dutch titles) or titles consisting entirely of numbers.

+Leaving out all foreign titles that are not in IMDB raises the accuracy to 95.7%.
+So if you're mostly interested in English mainstream movies, this program is just right for you.

 ## legal

 This program can be used to easily manage downloaded movies.
 In the same sense that Microsoft Word can easily be used to draft contracts for blood diamonds, or similar to how Microsoft Excel can be used to calculate howmany child-slave labourors you need to complete the latest model iPhone.